ItalyPaleAle/SMCloudStore/README.md

 Features:

 - Simple, unified API to interact with all object storage providers
+- Lightweight and flexible: each provider is published as a separate package, so installing SMCloudStore won't add SDKs for each vendor and thousands of dependencies to your projects
 - Optimized for working with streams when putting/retrieving objects

 SMCloudStore is specifically focused on abstracting the differences between multiple object storage providers.
 This module's goals don't include support for other services that cloud providers might offer, such as databases, VMs, etc.